vitejs/vite/docs/guide/api-environment.md

 }
 ```

-Vite also supports a `RunnableDevEnvironment`, which is a subset of a `DevEnvironment` that exposes a `ModuleRunner` instance.
+Vite also supports a `RunnableDevEnvironment`, that extends a `DevEnvironment` exposing a `ModuleRunner` instance.
 You can guard any runnable environment with an `isRunnableDevEnvironment` function.

 :::warning
 The `runner` is evaluated eagerly when it's accessed for the first time.
 Beware that Vite enables source map support when the `runner` is created by calling `process.setSourceMapsEnabled` or by overriding `Error.prepareStackTrace` if it's not available.